stevross-git/clickupclone/README.md

 # ClickUp Clone Skeleton

 This repository contains a minimal skeleton for a ClickUp-like application.
+The backend now exposes simple task CRUD endpoints (create, update, delete) with optional due dates and the frontend includes a minimal task list and calendar view.

 ## Backend
 - FastAPI app located in `backend/app` with placeholder authentication and task endpoints.
 - Install dependencies using `pip install -r backend/requirements.txt`.
+- Tasks include a `due_date` field so they can appear in the calendar.

 ## Frontend
 - React application under `frontend/src` demonstrating login, protected routes, list and calendar views.